2020 British Columbia general election: Liberal

 The British Columbia Liberal Party, a centre-right party, was led by Andrew Wilkinson.
 In the previous election, it won 43 seats but was reduced to 41 at dissolution.
 In the 41st Parliament, the BC Liberals served as the Official Opposition after briefly forming a minority government under then-premier Christy Clark, which was defeated on a confidence vote held 2 months after the 2017 British Columbia general election.
 The party ran candidates in all 87 ridings.

 New Democratic

 The British Columbia New Democratic Party (NDP), a social democratic centre-left party, was led by John Horgan.
 It had 41 seats in the outgoing Legislative Assembly and governed BC with a minority government.
 The party entered a confidence and supply agreement with the Greens following the previous election, allowing the NDP to form government despite being the party with the second-largest share of seats.
 It ran candidates in all 87 ridings.

 Green

 The Green Party of British Columbia, a green centre-left, was led by Sonia Furstenau.
 It won 3 seats in the previous election but had been reduced to 2 seats by the time the 2020 election was called.
 The Green Party supported the minority NDP government by providing confidence and supply.
 It ran candidates in 74 out of the 87 ridings.

 Minor parties

-Christian Heritage

-The Christian Heritage Party of British Columbia (CHP) was led by Laura-Lynn Tyler Thompson.
-It ran candidates in 5 ridings.

-Communist

-The Communist Party of British Columbia (Comm.) was led by Timothy Gidora.
-It ran candidates in 5 ridings.

-Conservative

-The Conservative Party of British Columbia (Con.) was led by Trevor Bolin.
-It ran candidates in 19 ridings.

-Libertarian

-The British Columbia Libertarian Party (Ltn.) was led by Donald Wilson.
-It ran candidates in 25 ridings.

-Rural

-The Rural BC Party was led by Jonathan Van Barneveld.
-It ran a candidate in 1 riding.

-Vision

-The BC Vision party was led by Jagmohan Bhandari.
-It ran candidates in 3 ridings.

-Wexit

-Wexit BC became a registered party with Elections BC in 2020 and was led by Lee Smith.
-It ran candidates in 2 ridings.